World War III: War on the Islamic State

+Some have argued that a hypothetical World War III could be an event similar to a prophesied "Great War" in scripture, namely the Armageddon in Christianity and Malhama al Kubra in Islam.

 Shootdown of Sukhoi bomber: 24 November 2015

 On 24 November 2015, at the border between Turkey and Syria, the Turkish Air Force shot down a Russian Sukhoi attack aircraft.
 The Turks claimed that the aircraft violated Turkish airspace, a claim denied by the Russians; the plane was in the region as part of the Russian military intervention in the Syrian civil war, in which Turkey supported opposing forces.
 The incident was the first destruction of a Russian or Soviet Air Forces warplane by a NATO member state since the attack on the Sui-ho Dam during the Korean War in 1953.
 The incident led to numerous media and individuals commenting that it could have sparked and escalated into a world war.